ringcentral/integration-blog/_posts/2019-04-09-spring-security-in-action.md

 }
 ```

-3. The configure(ResourceServerSecurityConfigurer resources) function is to defin security strategy.
+3. The configure(ResourceServerSecurityConfigurer resources) function defines the security strategy.
 In this config() function we need to assign a token service to explain tokens.
 A typical token service is defining as below.
 ```java
 @Bean